Veterinarian

 Has a pet ever attacked you when the owner brought it in for treatment?
 I'm always surprised when our dog doesn't even flinch when he gets a shot, because most people would yelp when they get pricked with a needle.

-Asked by billyboy over 9 years ago
+Asked by billyboy almost 10 years ago

 Many, many times!
 In fact, on average I'll have an aggressive pet virtually every day, and it's frequent that we'll have more than one in a day.
 Part of the hazards of working in this profession is the very real threat of personal injury from aggressive animals.
 Thankfully most injuries are minor, but I've been bit and scratched more times than I can count.

-Asked by ?1 almost 11 years ago
+Asked by Lollie over 11 years ago

-Asked by JT III about 11 years ago
+Asked by Dogs over 11 years ago

 Is it true that if given unlimited food, a dog will just eat and eat and eat until he gets sick?
 Do dogs lack whatever biological mechanism that tells other animals they're "full?"

-Asked by tummytrouble about 11 years ago
+Asked by tummytrouble over 11 years ago

 That's definitely not true.
 Dogs do have a biological trigger that will make them feel satiated or full after they have eaten a certain amount.
 It has to do with stretch receptors in the stomach wall, and when the stomach is distented to a certain point the dog no longer feels hungry.